Biton6The9Gever/Openu-Site-QOL/README.md

 - `Scripting` – to inject the cleaning script into the page.

 > These permissions are justified because the extension only modifies the course tabl
+---
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.